-Wave Buoys - Ocean Wave Data Collection
+Wave Buoys for Ocean Wave Height Monitoring

 Wave buoys are specialized instruments deployed in marine environments to measure and monitor ocean wave characteristics.
 These floating devices are equipped with sensors that capture data such as wave height, wave period, and wave direction.
 By transmitting this information in real time or storing it for later retrieval, wave buoys play a crucial role in understanding ocean dynamics.